 Some people are determined to be unhappy.
 If that's you then find something legit to be unhappy about.
 This ain't it.

-And, if you feel the need to “Happy Holidays” with “Merry Christmas,” go right ahead but try not to sound like a jerk when doing it, m’kay?
-That’s not festive or happy.
+And, if you feel the need to fire back “Happy Holidays” with “Merry Christmas,” at least try not to sound like a jerk when you say it and expect someone who doesn't celebrate Christmas to share with you what they do celebrate.
+That's not festive or happy.

 My Takeaway – Find Something Else to Complain About.
 Not hard.